khaosdoctor/presentations/sources/kneel-before-zod/slides.md

 ```

 <!--
--Zod is easier to read and already produces the typed output
+- Zod is easier to read and already produces the typed output
+- You don't need to type the data again
+- Supports advanced features of TS like branded types, union types, discriminated unions and more
+- Transforms and custom validators
+- built-in string types like dates, emails, uuids etc
 -->

 ---